Skip to main content

 Series 7, Restricted use, no copies.
 Reference use only.

-Significant changes came to the department in the 1960s.
-In 1963, the courses open to freshmen greatly expanded.
-Previously, freshmen were only permitted to take European or American History surveys.
-They could now take intro courses in European, American, East Asian, and Indian History.
-The Honors program was expanded, and the department doubled its annual selection of seminars.
-After a visit from an outside committee in 1970, the department was alerted to changes it should make.
+After a visit from an outside advisory committee in 1970, the department began to implement suggested changes.
 The department addressed the committee's concerns about a lack of Japanese, Latin American, and African History.
 It hired two new Asian history specialists, Charles Hayford and Ronald Dicenzo.
 It also hired Miguel Bretos, a specialist in Latin American History.
-African and African American History was moved to the Black Studies Department, now Africana Studies, with the arrival of African American history specialist William Scott to the College.
-During the 1970s, student representatives began attending department meetings and job searches.
-Although total enrollments in History did not significantly increase during the 1970s, more students than ever before were enrolling in advanced courses and colloquia.
+African and African American History courses were moved to the Black Studies Department, now Africana Studies, with the arrival of African American history specialist William Scott to the College.
+During the 1970s, student representatives began attending department meetings and participating in job searches.
+Although total enrollments in history did not significantly increase during the 1970s, more students than ever before were enrolling in advanced courses and colloquia.

 The Cold War posed challenges to the department, particularly after the Soviet invasion of Afghanistan.
 Bob Neil and Ron Suny both held strong opinions on the circumstances of their era.
 Professor Neil was suspicious of the Soviet Union, characterizing it as the world's totalitarian threat.
 His peer, Professor Suny, took a sympathetic approach and defended the invasion.
 Suny left Oberlin in 1981, not long after receiving harsh criticism from Professor Lanyi of the Politics department over his views.
 Heather Hogan, Suny's replacement, had a more pacifistic approach.
 She promoted an understanding of the History of Russia and the Soviet Union to prevent worsening conflict.
-However, unlike in other departments, this ideological tension did not cause major splits in the History department.
+However, unlike in other departments, this ideological tension did not cause major splits in the history department.

 Extent